frequently asked questions about online therapy

 -

-By remaining independent of insurance, I can:
+By remaining independent of most insurance plans, I can:

 Prioritize your privacy.

-Protect your autonomy—you and I, not an insurance company, decide the focus and length of your therapy.
+Protect your autonomy.
+You and I, not an insurance company, decide the focus and length of your therapy.

 Provide flexibility in tailoring treatment to your needs rather than insurance requirements.